Does Winter Heating, or Summer Cooling Use More Household Energy?

 In the summer, setting your thermostat to 78 degrees Fahrenheit (25 degrees Celsius) or higher can save you up to 8% on your cooling bill.
 Use of ceiling fans and opening windows during cool hours can help reduce the need of AC.
 To reduce energy consumption during the summer months, it is important to make sure your air conditioning system is properly maintained.
 Also, closing curtains and blinds during the day can help keep your home cool.

 In addition to these seasonal tips, there are several ways to reduce energy consumption year-round.
 One of the most effective ways is to reduce the use of appliances and electronics.
 For example, unplugging appliances and electronics when they are not in use can save you up to 10% on your electricity bill.
-Other ways to reduce energy consumption year-round include using energy-efficient appliances, switching to LED light bulbs, and using a power strip to control the power usage of multiple devices at once.
+Other ways to reduce energy consumption year-round include using energy-efficient appliances, switching to LED light bulbs (learn more from LED Lighting Supply), and using a power strip to control the power usage of multiple devices at once.

 Let us know your thoughts in the comments below!
 Is the thermostat set to 78 Fahrenheit / 25 Celsius in the summer doable, or too hot?